gem/oq-engine/doc/manual/oq-manual.rst

    define the intensity measure type (``imt``).

--  ``meanLRs``: mandatory; this field is used to define the mean loss ratios for this vulnerabilityfunction for each of the intensity levels defined by the attribute ``imls``.
+-  ``meanLRs``: mandatory; this field is used to define the mean loss ratios for this *Vulnerability Function* for each of the intensity levels defined by the attribute ``imls``.
 The number of mean loss ratios defined by the ``meanLRs`` attribute must be equal to the number of intensity levels defined by the attribute ``imls``.

--  ``covLRs``: mandatory; this field is used to define the coefficient of variation for the conditional distribution of the loss ratios for this vulnerabilityfunction for each of the intensity levels defined by the attribute ``imls``.
+-  ``covLRs``: mandatory; this field is used to define the coefficient of variation for the conditional distribution of the loss ratios for this *Vulnerability Function* for each of the intensity levels defined by the attribute ``imls``.
 The number of coefficients of variation of loss ratios defined by the ``covLRs`` attribute must be equal to the number of intensity levels defined by the attribute ``imls``.
-The uncertainty in the conditional loss ratios can be ignored by setting all of the ``covLRs`` for a given vulnerabilityfunction to zero.
+The uncertainty in the conditional loss ratios can be ignored by setting all of the ``covLRs`` for a given *Vulnerability Function* to zero.

-The next snippet from the vulnerabilitymodel example file of Listing `[lst:input_vulnerability] <#lst:input_vulnerability>`__ defines a vulnerabilityfunction which models the uncertainty in the conditional loss ratios using a (discrete) probability mass distribution:
+The next snippet from the *Vulnerability Model* example file of Listing `[lst:input_vulnerability] <#lst:input_vulnerability>`__ defines a *Vulnerability Function* which models the uncertainty in the conditional loss ratios using a (discrete) probability mass distribution:

 .. code:: xml